bsccf/Uni-notes/Mathematics for Engineering and the Environment/9U Integration 2/mean value by integration.md

 If you couldn't figure it out you are [[I need to insult you so I will add a meme|bad]].

-Note that this equation averages with negative values too, so for something like [[alternating current]] it would say the mean is zero, which is right but not that useful, hence sometimes we will use [[root mean square by]]
+Note that this equation averages with negative values too, so for something like [[alternating current]] it would say the mean is zero, which is right but not that useful, hence sometimes we will use [[root mean square by integration]].